Last updated on September 30, 2014

 i) Name, contact information and payment details: To gain access certain parts of the Website, Users were required to create a registered user account by providing their name, email address, and a password.
 In addition, Users were also required to enter their postal address and payment details (such as a credit or debit card number) to facilitate payment for any purchases or subscriptions they chose to make through the Website.

-ii) Optional information: In addition, many Website Users voluntarily entered personal information through the Website in order to take advantages of the many features of the Website, including: (i) background and interests, which Users included in their Website profiles; (ii) family trees; (iii) personal stories, questions and family information posted to GenForum message boards, Family Tree Maker homepages, and the virtual cemetery, as well as other community forums, chats, and message boards; and (iv) specially-requested information for various promotional opportunities, such as sweepstakes, offered through the Website.
+ii) Optional information: In addition, many Website Users voluntarily entered personal information through the Website in order to take advantages of the many features of the Website, including: (i) background and interests, which Users included in their Website profiles; (ii) family trees; (iii) personal stories, questions and family information posted to GenForum message boards, Family Tree Maker homepages, as well as other community forums, chats, and message boards; and (iv) specially-requested information for various promotional opportunities, such as sweepstakes, offered through the Website.
 Some of this information, such as family trees and message board posts will still be identified by the username of the User who originally posted the information.
 You should be aware that any information you provided in these areas may be read, collected, and used by others who could access them.

 Please note: Ancestry publishes records on its Website that it has obtained from many sources, with appropriate consents and permissions where relevant.
 Some of these records may contain personal information that relates to living individuals, which may include you or your family members, usually from public record sources.
 Ancestry and its affiliates and agents take reasonable steps to assure that the documents do not include sensitive, personal information about living individuals.